tc39/proposal-decorators/DETAILS.md

 Within this regular definition of what forms apply where, JavaScript is able to provide full orthogonality and therefore a simpler mental model.

 ### Elaborated private state object model

+In this proposal, from a user perspective, private identifiers should be just like public identifiers (properties) except that:
+- You can't access private identifiers outside of the class or object literal
+- Reflective operations are not available on private state except through decorators
+- Only private identifiers get the shorthand

 This proposal adds private methods and accessors, both to create a full complement of orthogonality in class features, where private can be used wherever public can, as well as due to concrete use cases requested by users:
 - *Private methods*: Behavior encapsulation is an important for modularity similar to state encapsulation.
 Private methods provide a simple way to evolve classes towards more encapsulation--with a public method, only a name change is needed--with a public method, all that is needed is a preceding `#` to the name to make it private.
 A proposed complementary feature would be lexically scoped functions inside class bodies.
 This proposal is compatible with that, but lexically scoped functions in class bodies would change the way the receiver is passed, making it more difficult to evolve code.